13.2. Template Functions

 (a)(b)(c)

 Defining and calling a template-based swap function.
-The yellow-highlighted text is "boilerplate code" signaling the beginning of a template function definition to the compiler and introducing the template variable, T. The capital letter T is the traditional template variable when there is only one.
-T is a placeholder for some general, yet-to-be-determined data type.
-The data type is determined later when the compiler compiles the application code using the function, replacing the T with a fundamental or program-created data type.
+The template keyword signals the beginning of a template function and introduces one or more template variables.
+Programmers copy the "boilerplate code" (highlighted in yellow) directly to the beginning of a template function.
+T, the traditional template variable when there is only one, is a placeholder for some general, yet-to-be-determined data type.
+The compiler replaces it with a fundamental or program-specified data type during compilation.

 3. The compiler determines the replacement type from the application program's data.